 A copy of the most recent VA MOU must be submitted to ORSP at the time of proposal submission and with each non-competing renewal application and at the time the just-in-time material is requested for NIH applications.

-- Decision Trees: Exempt Human Subjects Research Decision trees displaying the criteria and potential review paths, including self-determination, for exempt categories 1 - 4, 7 & 8 under the 2018 Common Rule.
+- Decision Trees: Exempt Human Subjects Research Decision trees displaying the criteria and potential review paths, including system generated determination, for exempt categories 1 - 4, 7 & 8 under the 2018 Common Rule.

 - IRB Repository Application Supplement Template that outlines the information necessary for IRB review of a U-M data/biospecimen repository.
 Complete and upload to the IRB Repository Application within the eResearch Regulatory Management System (eRRM).

-- IRB Repository Application: eResearch Job Aid See "Respository Application" under Proecedure Documents & Tips on the eResearch website for step-by-step instructions to create and submit an REP, amend an REP, file a continuing review, and terminate an REP.
+- IRB Repository Application: eResearch Job Aids Webpage with links to step-by-step instructions to create and submit an REP, amend an REP, file a continuing review, and terminate an REP. Provided by ITS.

 - OHRP Repository Guidance Issues to Consider in the Research Use of Stored Data or Tissues (1997)